 Cable the alarm siren (or any other equipment to the second smart device.
-If it is a 12V operated two-terminal alarm, it can be connected to the solid state switch of the device as shown in Fig 6.
-Connect P0 terminal of smart Device to the black wire of the samrt device, and VDD to red cable.
-Also using a jumper cable, connect 12V to VDD as shown in Fig 6.
+If it is a 12V operated two-terminal alarm, it can be connected to the relay terminals of the controller as shown in Fig 6.

 If it is a 240V/110V equipment, cabling such equipments is described in section 3.1 of the documentaion.
 You may refer to those steps.

 Aftaer cabling the alarm, install it at any desired location.
 Make sure that power is applied to the devices and WiFi is available at both the locations.
 The device can take either 12V power or 240V/110V AC power.
 Make sure that the jumper PJ1 on the smart device is placed appropriately depending on what power is applied.

 Put on the power to both the smart devices.
 If these devices are brand new and you have not yet assigned their ownership to yourself and not yet set their WiFi, go through the steps given in 'Installation' section 2 of the Automation Control documentation.
 If you had done those steps earlier for these two devices, you will hear a beep sound when the power is put on and the LED will turn red.
 When doing the initial configuration of these devices in that section of installation, set the name of these two devices something meaningful.
 Also, the 'Use Type' of both these sensors must be set to 'CONTROL/SENSOR'.